recoverysource/sober.page/content/_index.md

-The primary purpose of ``Sober Page`` is to provide a domain name for 12-Step groups so that they can have an easily accessible website using a standardized URL pattern.
+The primary purpose of ``Sober Page`` is to provide a domain name for 12-Step groups so that they can have an easily accessible website using a standardized URL pattern (ex. aa0-1.sobriety.support).

-Domain uses (ex. aa0-1.sobriety.support):
+Potential uses:

 - Redirect from a standardized location to your existing domain
 - Work on a website rebuild before "going live" with a new site
 - Use it as your own website address (ideal with static sites)
+- Use sober.page as a "short url" service

 Short URL
 ---------